UofT-DSI/production/lessons/part_3/production_3_training.md

     - All potential samples in the population have equal probabilities of being selected.
     - Advantage: Easy to implement.
-    - Disadvantage: Rare or infrequent categories of data may not appear in the selection: if a class appears in 0.01% of the data and we randomly select 1% of the population, we may not get representation of this minority class.
+    - Disadvantage: Rare categories of data may not appear in the selection: if a class appears in 0.01% of the data and we randomly select 1% of the population, we may not get a representation of this minority class.

 + Stratified Sampling